 A simple Blog Example

 For a primer on how to use foonoo, let's work through a simple blogging example.
 In addition to being an introduction, this tutorial will also going to provide some useful information about the internal workings of foonoo.
+Consider this as a hands-on lesson in how foonoo works.

-It is worth noting that a blogging example is also a good start for anyone interested in working with foonoo.
+Interestingly, a blogging example is also a good start for anyone interested in working with foonoo.
 After all, static site generators have always been staple of the personal blogging community—and if you've read this far, you're most likely interested in blogging with foonoo.

 Initializing a Blog Directory

-As already stated, foonoo builds sites by relying on dedicated site generators.
-When it comes to blogs, foonoo can rely on a built in blog
+As already stated, foonoo builds sites by relying on dedicated site builders.
+When it comes to blogs, foonoo can rely on its in-built blog builder.
+This builder reads its input from a specially formatted source directory and writes its outputs as a static blog website.

 foonoo create blog

-file, which contains the the configuration details of the site and three other directories: _foonoo
+Once executed, this command creates a site.yml file, which contains the the configuration details of the site and three other directories: _foonoo, posts, and pages.

 Testing your blog

-With the initial directory structure in place, we can generate the HTML code for our first blog by executing foonoo generate
+With the initial directory structure in place, we can generate the HTML code for our first blog by executing foonoo generate in the blog's source directory.

-directory containing the HTML code for your blog site.
+This command should create an output_site directory containing the HTML code for your blog site.
 If successful, it should produce output similar to what is below:

 Found 1 site in "/home/ekow/blog/"